Sheikhsoft/InternetGuard/FAQ.md

 <a name="FAQ54"></a>
 **(54) How to tunnel all TCP connections through the Tor network?**

-Tor with NetGuard is only supported in the [XDA NetGuard forum](http://forum.xda-developers.com/showthread.php?t=3233012).
+Tor with InternetGuard is only supported in the [XDA InternetGuard forum](http://forum.xda-developers.com/showthread.php?t=3233012).
-There is no personal support on Tor with NetGuard, because I don't use Tor myself.
+There is no personal support on Tor with InternetGuard, because I don't use Tor myself.

 First, install [Orbot](market://details?id=org.torproject.android), the Android client for Tor, run it, press _Start_, while it connects open its _Settings_ and make sure it's setup to auto-start on device start.

-In NetGuard's _Network options_ enable _Subnet routing_ and in _Advanced options_ toggle on
+In InternetGuard's _Network options_ enable _Subnet routing_ and in _Advanced options_ toggle on
 _Use SOCKS5 proxy_ with address 127.0.0.1 and port as 9050 (this is the default port, if you changed this in Orbot make the adjustment here also).